jakwings/node-temp-fs/README.md

 *   `limit: Number`

     The maximum number of chance to retry before throwing an error.
+It should be a finite number.
 Default: 5

 *   `recursive: Boolean`